The risks of young people forming ’emotionally dependent relationships’ with AI chatbots is expected to come into focus during the consultation.

 Why This Matters

-A UK government consultation on children's online safety is set to examine the potential risks of young people forming emotionally dependent relationships with AI chatbots.
-This development comes as concerns about the impact of technology on mental health continue to grow.
-The consultation aims to gather input from experts and stakeholders on how to mitigate these risks.
+A UK government consultation on children's online safety is set to explore the risks of young people forming emotionally dependent relationships with AI chatbots.
+This development comes as concerns about the impact of AI on mental health continue to grow.
+The consultation aims to address a pressing issue in the digital age.

 Coverage Snapshot